ZynoXelek/RnR/README.md

 # RnR: Rust in Rust

-This project aims to implement a compiler able to manage a subset of the Rust language.
+This project aims to implement a compiler able to manage a subset of the Rust language, as part of the LTU **Compiler construction and formal languages** course.

-The compiler is coded in Rust, and supports the basics of the Rust language.
+The compiler is implemented in Rust, and supports the basics of the Rust language.
+It uses the Mips crate from the teacher for the backend code generation.

-## Types
+## Implemented Types

 The implemented types are the following: